-Following from the previous article (Counselling – What to expect in the first session), having viewed this, I felt there was a great deal missing and to be fair, although informative, it was possibly a little boring.
-It focused about the mechanics of the session such as what I (as a therapist) need to note down and what confidentiality means rather than what you may expect to experience.
-I’d like to share some common experiences of the first session as this will hopefully provide a greater feel.
-Read more …
+Following from the previous article (Counselling – What to expect in the first session), having viewed this, although it was informative, I felt there was a great deal missing .
+This article seeks to share some common experiences of the first session.

 Before I go further, I write this from my view as a therapist and other counsellors may agree or even possibly disagree with how I work.
 Also, to view the previous article click here.

 Without doubt, the first session is often a landmark as there is likely to have been a significant process of recognition that there’s an issue, contemplation, possibly denial, courage and action before a step has been taken to make the appointment.
 This process can take years.
 Walking through the door for the first session represents a great step.